veochae/ENIA-5120/README.md

 ```

 4. Commit + push to `main` to trigger the Canvas sync workflow.

+During CI the rendered `.html` files live only in the workflow run (they remain gitignored locally), but the sync script uploads those HTML artifacts to Canvas so the downloaded files are standard web pages.

 See inline comments inside `canvas/*.py` for the Canvas API endpoints used and how to extend them.